Idehed/cityexplorer-frontend/testing.md

 ![ESLint error](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/7402648b-d676-4647-b96f-5afd01b799a1)
 ![ESLint error](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/9973f11d-237d-445f-a15d-7f5dfb47dae8)

-- It was not an ideal way to validate due to the fact that it is bound to throw unused variable/undefined variable errors because of the nature of importing/exporting components and variables between the different files.
+- It was not an ideal way to validate because it is bound to throw unused variable/undefined variable errors because of the nature of importing/exporting components and variables between the different files.
 - I ignored the above error types and checked for syntax errors, and found the code to be clean.

 # Responsiveness
+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards.
+It was tested in 4 browsers,
+- Chrome
+- Edge
+- Safari
+- Firefox

+No issues were found, it was fully responsive on all screen sizes.

 [Back to Readme](README.md#testing)